 “I’ve done the one hard thing for my life!
 That was it!
 No more hard things for me!”

 Because that’s totally how life works, right?
 One hard thing per person!
 Today Me is shaking her wise head at That Me, patting her patronizingly on the knee…while wondering what kind of things I think right now that Future Me will shake her head at.

 One year after Maya arrived, the combination of a handful of skin cancers, a bout of Hand, Foot, and Mouth disease, and low white blood counts led Sean to the Mayo Clinic looking for answers.
 One year and major missed diagnosis (not a typo, they actually missed it) later he was diagnosed with Fanconi anemia, a rare genetic disorder that causes bone marrow failure and cancer.
 December of that same year he had a bone marrow transplant, spending 38 days in the hospital.
 Life since then has been a rotating door of doctor’s visits and hospital stays.
 Tongue cancer caused the removal of half of his tongue and all of the lymph nodes on one side.
 Bladder cancer resulted in the removal of his entire bladder and prostate.
-Other cancers include gums, throat, and cheek in addition to close to one hundred skin cancers.
-He’s well past the median age of death for his illness at the ripe old age of 39 and so we fight each new cancer while the ticking of the clock echoes deafeningly in our ears.
+Inoperable throat cancer led to 35 days of radiation and chemotherapy.
+Other cancers include gums and cheek in addition to more than one hundred skin cancers.
+He’s well past the median age of death for his illness at the ripe old age of 40 and so we fight each new cancer while the ticking of the clock echoes deafeningly in our ears.

 In the reality of life as a caregiver to a chronically ill man and a parent to a pre-teen transracial adoptee, I now think with a vodka tonic in my hand: